TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 “I think part of that has to do with the distance, but I think it also has to do with being in this intellectual bubble where we’re familiar with how these systems work, so we feel that we don’t really have to do any work beyond that,” Chau said.

 Chau also knows that one of the first places in Philadelphia that students in the TriCo explore is Chinatown, given its location right next to Jefferson Station at the end of the train lines.
-She wants people to realize that the restaurants, stores, and bubble tea shops they love to go with friends may not exist if the arena is built.
+She wants people to realize that the restaurants, stores, and bubble tea shops they love to go to with friends may not exist if the arena is built.

-“But also, these restaurants and businesses are people’s livelihoods, and they’re being threatened because of this arena,” Chau said. ”Even though we might not be directly connected, we still have the privilege of having this amazing education and learning how these systems work.
+“Also, these restaurants and businesses are people’s livelihoods, and they’re being threatened because of this arena,” Chau said. ”Even though we might not be directly connected, we still have the privilege of having this amazing education and learning how these systems work.
 One of the responsibilities that come with this knowledge is to actually do something with it,” she said.

 From the faculty side, Truong researches Chinatowns in the context of urban gentrification, police violence, and Asian-American social movements.
 She has also taught classes on Chinatowns, brought topics of Chinatown activism to campus, and has served as a connection from Swarthmore to some of the community organizations that are involved in this work in Chinatown.